artemsaraiev/pd_backend_dev/api/AuthorRegistryAPI.md

 - nothing

 **Effects:**
-- returns the author linked to this user, or null if none
+- returns the author linked to this user.
+Returns an array with one dictionary if an author is linked, or an empty array if none.

 **Request Body:**
 ```json